-- A number of data sources have informed the commercial fisheries Environmental Impact Assessment 1.3.1.1 (EIA).
-In particular, five forms of data sources have been key in the assessment: - landings sourced from European Union (EU) Data Collection Framework (DCF); - and Aquaculture Products (EUMOFA) for 2011 to 2015; - Surveillance data for all vessel lengths and nationalities (2011 to 2015); - that 2010 is the latest data set for this information) and 2011 to 2015 for UK and Dutch); and - Consultation with UK inshore and offshore fisheries and European offshore fisheries. - 1.3.1.2 Data has also been sourced from a number of European fisheries bodies, including Government, research bodies and directly from the fishing industry. - In addition surveys carried out across the Hornsea Three array area and the offshore cable corridor (in 1.3.1.3 particular see volume 2, chapter 2: Benthic Ecology, volume 2, chapter 3: Fish and Shellfish Ecology and volume 2, chapter 7: Shipping and Navigation for details), include: - Benthic ecology surveys; - Geophysical surveys; - Commercial fisheries scouting surveys; and - Automatic Identification System (AIS) and radar surveys. - 1.3.1.4 Many sources of literature have also been reviewed in the preparation of the commercial fisheries EIA.
+- A number of data sources have informed the commercial fisheries EIA.
+In particular, five forms of data 1.3.1.1 sources have been key in the assessment: - sourced from the European Union (EU) Data Collection Framework (DCF); - Aquaculture Products (EUMOFA) for 2011 to 2016; - Surveillance data for all vessel lengths and nationalities (2011 to 2015); - that 2010 is the latest data set for this information) and 2011 to 2015 for UK and Dutch); and - Consultation with UK inshore and offshore fisheries and European offshore fisheries. • - Data has also been sourced from a number of European fisheries bodies, including Government, research 1.3.1.2 bodies and directly from the fishing industry. - In addition, surveys carried out across the Hornsea Three array area and the offshore cable corridor (in 1.3.1.3 particular see volume 2, chapter 2: Benthic Ecology, volume 2, chapter 3: Fish and Shellfish Ecology and volume 2, chapter 7: Shipping and Navigation for details), include: - Benthic ecology surveys; - Fish and shellfish ecology trawl surveys; - Geophysical surveys; - Commercial fisheries scouting surveys; and - Automatic Identification System (AIS) and radar surveys. - 1.3.1.4 Many sources of literature have also been reviewed in the preparation of the commercial fisheries EIA.
 A full list of references is provided at the end of this technical report and cited within the text where appropriate.
-A summary of the data sources is provided in Table 1.1. - A full description of the data sources and associated limitations used within the commercial fisheries EIA 1.3.1.5 is provided within volume 2, chapter 6: Commercial Fisheries.
+A summary of the data sources is provided in Table 1.1. - 1.3.1.5 A full description of the data sources and associated limitations used within the commercial fisheries EIA is provided within volume 2, chapter 6: Commercial Fisheries.

-Landing statistics for fisheries operating within the regional commercial fisheries study area (2011 to 2015).
-Data for UK landings primarily sourced from the Marine Management Organisation (MMO) and Eastern Inshore Fisheries and Conservation Authority (EIFCA)) and data for non-UK
+Landing statistics for fisheries operating within the regional commercial fisheries study area (2011 to 2016).
+Data for UK landings primarily sourced from the Marine Management Organisation (MMO) and Eastern Inshore Fisheries and Conservation Authority (EIFCA)) and data for non-UK landings

-Price data for non-UK Member States sourced from European Market Observatory for Fisheries
+Price data for non-UK Member States sourced from European Market Observatory for Fisheries and

-VMS data for vessels ≥ 15 m (2010 for Belgian, French, Danish, German and Norwegian (noting
+VMS data for vessels \geq 15 m (2010 for Belgian, French, Danish, German and Norwegian (noting